marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/specifying-attributes-of-variables.rst

           return var[i];
       }

-    Please notice that on these devices, there is no need for :gcc-attr:`progmem` at all.
+    Please notice that on these devices, there is no need for :var-attr:`progmem` at all.

 .. index:: io variable attribute, AVR

-.. gcc-attr:: io, io (addr)
+.. avr-var-attr:: io, io (addr)

-  Variables with the :gcc-attr:`io` attribute are used to address memory-mapped peripherals in the io address range.
+  Variables with the :var-attr:`io` attribute are used to address memory-mapped peripherals in the io address range.
   If an address is specified, the variable is assigned that address, and the value is interpreted as an